tectonic-typesetting/tectonic-texlive-bundles/README.md

 Test scripts are located in the `tests` directory.
 Currently available:

 - `tests/classes.py`: basic compilation smoketest of the documentclasses in a bundle
+- `tests/formats.py`: test generation of the format files defined in the bundle

 #### Copyright and Licensing